 My whale-watching experience

+Once our team established that conditions were conducive to a safe trip out to sea, they gave us a briefing of what to expect.
 We boarded a bus to the harbour and made ourselves comfortable on the boat as it sped out to sea.

-The Giant Sperm Whale we were going to spot on our whale watching in Kaikoura was called ‘Tiaki’, the largest whale in the area.
+The giant sperm whale we were going to spot on our whale watching in Kaikoura was Tiaki, the largest whale in the area.
 He has been swimming in the local waters for 25 years.
+Every 45 minutes to an hour, we were told, Tiaki would surface to inhale oxygen, before making his descent back to the depths.

+The waters off Kaikoura are home to dusky dolphins, known for their acrobatic flips and curious nature.
 Swimming with wild dolphins in Kaikoura is a once-in-a-lifetime experience that allows you to meet these intelligent and playful creatures in their natural habitat.

 things to do in kaikoura